SmileiPIC/tutorials/advanced_wakefield_electron_beam.rst

 * Observation of the plasma wakefield driven by a relativistic electron bunch
 * Analysis of the bunch evolution with the ``DiagParticleBinning`` diagnostic
 * Analysis of the bunch evolution with the ``TrackParticles`` diagnostic
-* Observation of the effect of Perfectly Matched Layers.
+* Observation of the effect of Perfectly Matched Layers

 ----